Japan Guides: Iwakuni Guide

 Iwakuni is famous for sweet (or aromatic) fish - the ayu caught by the cormorants.
-It is prepared and served in a variety of ways and always delicious.
-Roasted is particularly good.
-Iwakuni-zushi (Lord's sushi) is special, too.
-It is not hand formed.
-A square mold is used to shape the sushi with two types of mackerel are mixed in.
+Ayu is prepared and served in a variety of ways and is always delicious, but especially when roasted.
+The local sushi known as Iwakuni-zushi is special, too.
+It is not hand formed, but a square mold is used to shape the sushi, with two types of mackerel mixed in.
 A soup of vegetables and chicken (taihei) is another local favorite.

 A nice restaurant to try these delicacies is Hangetsu (Half Moon), a traditional Japanese restaurant built in 1869 as an Imperial Japanese Navy Officer's Club.
-They offer a lunch menu at a set price, but it is not cheap, but well worth the cost considering the ambience and the food quality.
+They offer a lunch menu at a set price.
+It is not cheap, but well worth the cost considering the ambience and the food quality.
 Hangetsu (Tel: 0827 41 002).

 Another place worth stopping is the Ogasawara Tea Garden.
 It is only a three minute walk from the Kikko Park entrance and is full of bamboo trees.
-You can enjoy a cup of green tea and the peaceful scenery for a reasonable price (500 yen).
+You can enjoy a cup of green tea and enjoy the peaceful scenery for a reasonable price.
 Ogasawara Tea Garden (Tel: 0827 43 3617).

 Iwakuni Access - Getting to Iwakuni